The food service industry veteran has big plans for the classic American brand.

 “At the end of the day, the experience the customer receives at the location is really up to the individual, though, because the franchisor is not there holding your hand 24/7,” Kaufman said.
 “Buying into the franchise is about having that experience and expertise behind you, and that’s what you’re counting on to make your business successful.”

-signing on with Checkers & Rally’s, Kaufman has been building out thenorthwest
+signing on with Checkers & Rally’s, Kaufman has been building out the

 Indiana and Indianapolis and has expectations of opening several locations